“Do you have any tips on how to sleep with a sprained ankle?” is a question that I frequently get asked in the clinic.

 These can be strengthening exercises like calf raises or balance drills such as standing on one leg.
 The goal here is pretty straightforward – to increase your ankle’s tolerance to movement and promote healing.

-I always recommend my patients schedule these exercises a few hours before going to sleep.
+Part of my patient management system is to schedule these exercises a few hours before going to sleep.
 This allows the post-exercise high that you might experience to settle down and avoid disrupting your attempt to sleep.

 Try them: 12 exercises to heal that ankle sprain.